daqcri/rayyan-dedup/README.md

 ## Training

-Check `arXiv-training` sub-directory for more information on training with arXiv data.
+Check `training` sub-directory for more information on training with arXiv or qcrowd data.

 ## Usage